turnipsoup/ctfwriteups/2020/CSAW_Quals_2020/bifid/README.md

 Sounds bogus!
 Scram, you're not getting in!
 ```

 Due to the name of the challenge, and based on the contents of the files, we can guess that this is a [Bifid Cipher](https://en.wikipedia.org/wiki/Bifid_cipher).
-The challenge also came with a few hints, as so few people had solved this challenge by the time we did:
+The challenge also came with a few hints, as so few people had solved this challenge by the time we did (we got the third solve):

 >1) We only want perfect ramblings!!
 >2) NEAR perfect ramblings? it seems our cipher is a little off...